emirdemic/Machine-Learning-Library/README.md

 ## Algorithms<a name="algorithms"/>
-This is the full list of algorithms this repository currently holds:
+This is the full list of algorithms this repository currently holds.
+Note that not all of them are fully implemented yet :)
 -  Regression<br/>
 [Linear Regression](https://github.com/emirdemic/Machine-Learning-Library/blob/main/Regression/LinearRegression.py)<br/><br/>
 -  Classification<br/>